technovangelist/katacoda-scenarios/k8scourse2platform-1/step1.md

-Let's start the course with a reminder of how to install the Datadog agent.
+Let's start the course with a reminder of how to install the Datadog agent using the Daemonset manifests.

 1. To get started we need to set a few permissions.
 We covered a little bit about what these manifests are for in the first Kubernetes course and will go into much more detail in a video coming up after this section.
 Run the following command on the master:
 `kubectl create -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/rbac/clusterrole.yaml"`{{execute}}